-The core difficulty with well-definedness in QL(concat, smaller-width) is that smaller-width can switch arbitrarily from defined to undefined and back again when the input "grows" according to the containment relation.
+The core difficulty with well-definedness in QL(concat, smaller-width)is that smaller-width can switch arbitrarily from defined to undefined and back again when the input "grows" according to the containment relation.
 Indeed, smaller-width is defined on $(\Sigma; \langle \rangle, \langle \rangle)$; undefined on $(\Sigma; \langle a \rangle, \langle \rangle)$; and defined again on $(\Sigma; \langle a \rangle, \langle b \rangle)$.
 As such, smaller-width is non-monotone in its undefinedness behavior: if smaller-width(v) is undefined and $v \sqsubseteq w$, then smaller-width(w) is not necessarily undefined.
+In our companion paper [37] we study well-definedness for the Nested Relational Calculus (NRC), a setbased query language which is well-known from the complex object data model [1, 8, 38].
+Specifically, we show that the positive-existential fragment of the NRC is monotone in its undefinedness for that fragment.

-In contrast, we have shown in Section 2.2.1 that the PENRC is monotone in its undefinedness behavior (Lemma 2.4), and we have used this property to show decidability of welldefinedness for the PENRC in Section 2.2.2.
-In order to obtain QL(B) for which well-definedness is decidable, we could hence restrict ourselves to base operations which are also monotone in their undefinedness behavior.
-In that case, however, we would disallow base operations such as is-element, is-text, is-atom, element, and text which are undefined when their (first) argument is empty, but are defined when this is a singleton.
+In order to obtain QL(B) for which well-definedness is decidable, we could hence restrict ourselves to base operations which are monotone in their undefinedness behavior.
+In that case, however, we would disallow base operations such as is-element, is-text, element, and text which are undefined when their (first) argument is empty, but are defined when this is a singleton.
 As we would like to obtain a language with these operators for which well-definedness is decidable, we will use another, looser restriction.